raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 # Abusive and illegal content

 As all application messages are encrypted, the DS has no way of analyzing their content for illegal or abusive content.
-However, it may make use of a message franking scheme to allow its users to report such content.
+It may make use of a message franking scheme to allow its users to report such content, although this is beyond the scope of this document.

-Additionally, in the same way as a DS might allow its users to block certain messages from specific users based on spam, it may do the same based on abusive or illegal content.
+Additionally, in the same way as a DS might allow its users to block certain messages from specific users in the context of spam prevention, it may do the same based on abusive or illegal content.

 # Privacy preserving message delivery